Sayan-001/Fake-Face-Detection-Model/README.md

 The images look almost identical and indistinguishable to the human eye which makes it an extremely dificult task, but CNN can detect the slightest of changes, and give a very accurate prediction, of whether the image is 'real' or 'fake'.

-The is trained on the Train Dataset, and evaluated using Validation Dataset.
+The model is trained on the Train Dataset, and evaluated using Validation Dataset.
 The test Dataset is kept for the user to put and check.

 ## Dataset